RCI (company): Litigation

 A class action lawsuit against RCI was pursued by Green Welling LLP on behalf of RCI Weeks Program members in New Jersey of 2006.
-The Plaintiff alleged that RCI actually rents out the most desirable and highly demanded vacation weeks from the spacebank, thus depleting the most desirable options available to Weeks Program members who seek exchanges.
+The plaintiff alleged that RCI actually rents out the most desirable and highly demanded vacation weeks from the spacebank, thus depleting the most desirable options available to Weeks Program members who seek exchanges.
 The lawsuit was settled in favor of the plaintiff.
-Benefits for RCI members would have begun on January 11, 2010 but one or more appeals of the entry of the final judgment were filed.
-Thus the Effective Date began July 28, 2010 when all appeals were resolved.
+Benefits for RCI members would have begun on January 11, 2010, but one or more appeals of the entry of the final judgment were filed.
+Thus the effective date began July 28, 2010, when all appeals were resolved.

-In 2012, RCI, whilst not admitting any wrong-doing, settled the class action concerning its time-share renting tactics in favour of claimants in the US and agreed to compensate those who had suffered.
+In 2012, RCI, while not admitting any wrongdoing, settled the class action concerning its timeshare renting tactics in favor of claimants in the US and agreed to compensate those who had suffered.
 It might be noted that each person was only paid 12.00 for the lawsuit.

-Philanthropy

-RCI co-founder Christel DeHaan has opened eight schools — known as Christel House International — in Bangalore, India; Naya Raipur, India; Mexico City, Mexico; Cape Town, South Africa; Indianapolis, Indiana, USA.
-The schools are designed to provide an education to poor children around the world.
-Christel House announced in July, 2017 that a ninth school will open in Jamaica, August 2019.